obieh/shell-scripting-mini-project/README.md

 ![](./img/id-users.png)

 ### User were created as shown above.
-The script executed as we wnated.
+The script executed as we wanted.